frenchvandal/frenchvandal.cn/content/about.md

 ---

 Hi my name is Jane Doe.
-I like to write in Julia like:
+I like to write in SQL like:

 ```sql
 select * from dual;